lusiliang93/16623-facial-landmark/face-landmarking-ios-master/README.md

 Thanks to Satya Mallick from [learnopencv.com](http://www.learnopencv.com).
 He recommended using the system face detector to me.

+To many thanks to RASS.
+Check out his(her) instructions on how to generate new [libdlib.a](https://github.com/RedHandTech/Object_Detector) !!!

 ## License

 Code (except for ```DisplayLiveSamples/lib/*```) is released under MIT license.